EtienneAb3d/WhisperHallu/README.md

 # Algo
 - remove silences, and normalize loudness.
 - remove noise parts.
-- add voice markers, and transcribe.
+- add voice markers.
+- apply speech compressor.
+- try to transcribe.
 If markers are present in output, transcription is OK.
 - if not, try to invert markers.
 If markers are present in output, transcription is OK.
 - if not, try without markers.